Jumping spider: Hunting

 The hunting behaviour of the Salticidae is confusingly varied compared to that of most spiders in other families.
 Salticids hunt diurnally as a rule, which is consistent with their highly developed visual system.
 When it detects potential prey, a jumping spider typically begins orienting itself by swiveling its cephalothorax to bring the anterior median eyes to bear.
 It then moves its abdomen into line with its cephalothorax.
 After that, it might spend some time inspecting the object of its attention and determining whether a camouflaged or doubtful item of prey is promising, before it starts to stalk slowly forward.
 When close enough, the spider pauses to attach a dragline, then springs onto the prey.

 Many variations on the theme and many surprising aspects exist.
 For one, salticids do not necessarily follow a straight path in approaching prey.
 They may follow a circuitous course, sometimes even a course that takes the hunter through regions from which the prey is not visible.
-Such complex adaptive behaviour is hard to reconcile with an organism that has such a tiny brain, but some jumping spiders, in particular some species of Portia, can negotiate long detours from one bush down to the ground, then up the stem of another bush to capture a prey item on a particular leaf.
-Such behaviour still is the subject of research.
+Such complex adaptive behaviour is hard to reconcile with an organism that has such a tiny brain.
+Some jumping spiders, in particular some species of Portia, can negotiate long detours from one bush down to the ground, then up the stem of another bush to capture a prey item on a particular leaf.
+Such behaviour is the subject of research.

 Some salticid species are continually on the move, stopping periodically to look around for prey, which they then stalk immediately.
 Others spend more time scanning their surroundings from one position, actively stalking any prey they detect.
 Members of the genus Phaeacius take that strategy to extremes; they sit on a tree trunk, facing downwards and rarely do any stalking, but simply lunge down on any prey items that pass close before them.

 Some Salticidae specialise in particular classes of prey, such as ants.
-Most spiders, including most salticids, avoid worker ants, but several species not only eat them as a primary item in their diets, but also employ specialised attack techniques; Anasaitis canosa, for example, circles around to the front of the ant and grabs it over the back of its head.
+Most spiders, including most salticids, avoid worker ants, but several species not only eat them as a primary item in their diets, but also employ specialised attack techniques.
+Anasaitis canosa circles around to the front of the ant and grabs it over the back of its head.
 Such myrmecophagous species, however, do not necessarily refuse other prey items, and routinely catch flies and similar prey in the usual salticid fashion, without the special precautions they apply in hunting dangerous prey such as ants.
 Ants offer the advantages of being plentiful prey items for which little competition from other predators occurs, but catching less hazardous prey when it presents itself remains profitable.